Last Updated on

-A twist on the classic, the flavors are fresh and clean in this blackberry and bourbon cocktail!
+A twist on the classic, the flavors are fresh and clean in this blackberry and bourbon Moscow Mule!

 The Moscow Mule even helped bring about the popularity of vodka, which in 1946 was considered a horrible distilled product.
 The astute marketing and crisp refreshing flavor helped usher in the popularity of vodka cocktails in the US back in the 50’s and 60’s.
 When the craft cocktail movement became popular in the last few years, once again the catchy name and iconic copper mug helped popularize the cocktail movement.